ngafar/flickrGroups-dl/readme.md

 python main.py
 ```

-**HOLD UP!** Before you can use the program you have to add your API key.
+🛑 Before you can use the program you have to add your API key.
 Keep reading to see how.

 ## Setup